2022-2023 Institute on Open Educational Resources

-The Institute on Open Educational Resources is designed for any campus, system office, or consortium aspiring to launch or expand initiatives to develop and leverage free and affordable materials in teaching and learning contexts.
+The Institute on Open Educational Resources is designed for any campus, system, or consortium aspiring to launch or expand initiatives to develop and leverage free and affordable materials in teaching and learning contexts.
 Attendees can be at any stage in the process of launching and contributing to OER work on their campus.
 Teams should include a diverse set of colleagues and may include a senior academic officer, faculty members, librarians, center for teaching and learning staff, learning technologies professionals, or student affairs leaders.
 Your team may also include assessment and curriculum specialists and others with active roles in advancing OER, curricular reform, course design, student learning, and student success on campus.
-Although not restricted, a typical team's minimum size would consist of five individuals.
+Although not restricted, a typical team minimum size would consist of five individuals.

-For additional information on the Institute on Open Educational Resources, please contact C. Edward Watson at [email protected].
+For additional information on the Institute on Open Educational Resources, please contact Dr. C. Edward Watson at [email protected].

 2022-2023 Institute Dates